mcmah309/eros/README.md

         .get(url)
         .send()
-        // Explicitly trace the `Err` with the type (`TracedError<reqwest::Error>`) .traced()
+        // Explicitly trace the `Err` with the type (`TracedError<reqwest::Error>`)
+        // Note: This is not needed we could call `with_context` directly .traced()
         // Add lazy context to the traced error if an `Err` .with_context(|| format!("Url: {url}"))